-In honor of Fuzz’s first day at Brownie Day Camp, I made a quick batch of fudgy brownies – but not just any brownies.
-I used an America’s Test Kitchen recipe and made the brownies with top quality chocolate.
+In honor of Fuzz’s first day at Brownie Day Camp, I made a quick batch of fudge brownies – but not just any brownies.
+I used an old Cook’s Illustrated recipe and made the brownies with top quality chocolate.
 Also known as Chewy Triple Fudge Brownies, they contain three different types of chocolate including unsweetened, semisweet and cocoa powder.

 - 5 oz semi-sweet chocolate (Scharffen Berger 70% Cacao Bittersweet) (290 grams)

 - 1 1/4 cups granulated sugar (245 grams)

 - 1 1/2 teaspoons vanilla extract

 - 1 cup all purpose flour (130 grams)

 - Preheat oven to 350 degree F. Line an 8 inch metal pan with nonstick foil or line with regular foil and spray foil with cooking spray.

 - Melt butter in a saucepan set over medium heat.
 When it's about halfway melted,add the chocolate, reduce heat to low and stir until chocolate is melted.
 Stir in cocoa powder.
 Remove from heat and let cool slightly.